Enable Recite

 NENC ICB maintains a register of procurement decisions and contracts awarded, which also includes a record of any related conflicts of interest as appropriate.

-The register of procurement decisions will be published on a quarterly basis.
+The register of procurement decisions will be published on a monthly basis.
 You can view it here.

 As a health and care system we are committed to developing a consistent approach with our partners in the public and voluntary sectors to sustainability, recycling, improving air quality and carbon reduction, as well as increasing access to green spaces.
 We have joined a cross-sector coalition working to enable our region to become England’s greenest region by 2030.